pacethemes/pace-builder/README.txt

 6. Prebuilt Layouts

 == Changelog ==

+= 1.1.3 =
+* Adds Tablets and Mobile options for Typography settings
+* Fixes issues with PHP version 5.2

 = 1.1.2.4 =
 * Fixes Contact Form 7 CSS issue when theme is set to "None"